Symptoms and causes of arrhythmia

 - provocation of vomiting.

-By such actions, you can achieve a switch of the central nervous system from the heart to other organs.
+By such actions it is possible to switch the central nervous system from the heart to other organs.

-It is important to remember that such actions should in no case be applied to people over 60 years old, as well as with heart attacks, angina pectoris or cerebral atherosclerosis.
+It is important to remember that such actions should in no case be applied to people over 60 years of age, as well as with heart attacks, angina pectoris or cerebral atherosclerosis.

 As for folk remedies, the most popular of them are tinctures: